pullashradha/Word-Matches/README.md

 HTML | CSS | C#
 ----- | ----- | -----
------ | ----- | Underline all instances of the word repeated in the sentence on the Results page for easy viewing
+Show word and sentence on result.cshtml | Underline/highlight all instances of word in sentence on result.cshtml | Convert conditional parameters in CountRepeats method to regular expressions

 ## Support and Contact Details